dbsafe/specflow-helpers/README.md

 Features
 --------

-specflow-helpers can be used for writing tests for methods of a class and for writing test for a WebApi.
+specflow-helpers can be used for writing tests for classes,  WebApis, and databases.

 NuGet packages
 -------------